Brick-Seguros/svindel/README.md

      - `RESOURCE_SELECTOR` → Suggested validators, APIs, and checks.
      - `AGENT_TRIGGER` → Trigger specialized AI agents (planned).

+5. **Automated Evaluation (Eval Engine)**
+   - AI responses are automatically evaluated in the background based on:
+     - 🔎 **Entity Recognition:** Did the AI detect the correct document type (CPF, CNPJ, Plate, etc.)?
+     - 🎯 **Relevance:** Is the response relevant to the user's input and context?
+     - 🚫 **Hallucination Risk:** Did the AI invent any data not present in the context (e.g., fake reports or resources)?
+   - ✔️ Generates a structured `EvaluationResult` containing:
+     - Scorecards
+     - Risk Levels
+     - Tags (e.g., `correct`, `minor_hallucination`, `irrelevant`)
+     - Comments for traceability.

 ---

 ## 🧠 Resource Catalog